Anominious/Themed-Web/README.md

 ```

 ##### Getting Aspect Ratios
 This program calculates the aspect ratios of the bounding boxes and not the mitochondria themselves.
-And the lengths, widths, and heights of the bounding boxes can be mathmetically calculated with the data provided by mito_meta.
+And the lengths, widths, and heights of the bounding boxes can be mathmetically calculated with the data provided by `mito_meta`.

-Since the bounding box's side lengths are number of pixels, to calculate the true ratio of each mitochondria, the x length needed to be multiplied with the pixel_length, as the y length with pixel_width and z length with page_thickness.
+Since the bounding box's side lengths are number of pixels, to calculate the true ratio of each mitochondria, the x length needed to be multiplied with `pixel_length`, as the y length with `pixel_width` and z length with `page_thickness`.
 After the calculation of each bounding box, the 3 aspect ratios are appended to an array as a vector.

 ```matlab
 x_true_dist = (floor((bbox_array(index,4)-bbox_array(index,1))/shrinked_ratio))*pixel_length;